mauberti-bc/sims-docs/docs/getting-started/add-species-observations.md

 Species Observations are explicit counts of species, ideally at a known time and location.
 If you did not identify the species, you can enter the lowest-ranking taxonomic group that you did identify, such as a genus or family.

-The core parts of a Species Observation include:
+The core information in a Species Observation includes:

 - Species
 - Count